berlinelucien/Name-FoodFav/README.md

 # Overview

-These samples correspond to the [TNT Curriculum](https://github.com/tnt-summer-academy/Curriculum).
+These samples are for the [TNT Curriculum](https://github.com/tnt-summer-academy/Curriculum).
+Some are used in projects and others are for reference.

 # Contributing

 This project welcomes contributions and suggestions.
+Before you make a contribution, check out the [contribution guide in CONTRIBUTING.md](https://github.com/tnt-summer-academy/Samples/blob/main/CONTRIBUTING.md)for best practices.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions